Programme

 University of Pretoria, SA and South Eastern Kenya University, Kenya

-Microbial Diversity and Succession Associated With Processing Waters at Different Broiler Processing Stages in an Abattoir
+Microbial Diversity and Succession Associated with Processing Waters at Different Broiler Processing Stages in an Abattoir

 Abstract Number: 99